|SEASIDE ORTHOPAEDIC CLINIC

-After surgery, you will have to wear a cast for several weeks.
+After surgery, you will have to wear a cast for 4 to 8 weeks, depending on which procedure is used.
 A rehabilitation program, often involving a physical therapist, helps you regain movement and strength in the hand.
 You may feel some discomfort during the initial stages of the rehabilitation program, but this will diminish over time.
 Full recovery from surgery takes several months.
-Most patients are able to resume normal activities and are quite satisfied with the results.
+Most patients are able to resume normal activities.

 The American Academy of Orthopaedic Surgeons

 9400 West Higgins Road